A Nithsdale Way

 Route notes

-At 700m after High Auldgirth, the former track marked on Explorer map is overgrown with moss and invisible from the main track.
+At 700m after High Auldgirth, the former track marked on Explorer maps is overgrown with moss and invisible from the main track.
 Turn down left immediately before a line of tall beech trees to find it.
 The foot of the track has fallen trees: bear right to avoid these.

 If using the more challenging alternative route, one section of path above Crichope Linn is narrow on crumbling surface above a high drop.
 The gps track diverts up to the right to avoid this.